BalintPogatsa/BalintPogatsa.github.io/_posts/2016-09-26-custom-procedures-in-ef6.md

 In my situation I wanted to fine-tune a Linq to Entities query to improve the performance:

         measurement = context.Measurements
 		  .Where(m => m.MeasuredAt == Functions.ToDateLocal("2016.01.01 10:00:00", "YYYY.MM.DD Hh24:MI:SS"))
 		  .FirstOrDefault();

 The ToDateLocal function is a function implemented in the database (in my case in Oracle XE).
 The reason for using it is that my table has the Oracle DATE type, but Entity Framework converts the .NET DateTime type to TIMESTAMP, which means that the performance can be much worse.

+In the database I've specified the TO_DATE_LOCAL function (for some reason if you use Oracle it only works if you specify the function names and the schema with capital letters).
 With the CodeFirstStoreFunctions library I can extend the Linq to Entities query in the following way:
-(In the database I've specified the TO_DATE_LOCAL function - for some reason if you use Oracle it only works if you specify the function names and the schema with capital letters)

         [DbFunction("CodeFirstDatabaseSchema", "TO_DATE_LOCAL")]
         public static DateTime ToDateLocal(string dateTimeToConvert, string convertFormat)